 Clean Line strives to develop the Grain Belt Express project in a collaborative, methodical and transparent manner.
 We are committed to involving the public in Kansas, Missouri, Illinois, and Indiana throughout the routing and project development process.
 Please click here to get in touch with someone from the team.

-Public Open Houses – Clean Line holds Public Open Houses to provide information about the project and collect feedback to help refine Potential Routes and ultimately select a single Proposed Route.
+Public Open Houses – Clean Line holds Public Open Houses to provide information about the project and collect feedback to help refine potential routes and ultimately select a single proposed route.
 To date, more than 3,500 landowners have participated in Public Open Houses in Kansas and Missouri.
 Others have provided routing feedback online or via phone.
 More information about Public Open Houses is available here.

-Community Roundtables – Clean Line hosts Community Roundtables throughout our project study areas to gather information regarding local area constraints and development plans from county officials, economic development directors, regional planners, and representatives from environmental and conservation groups.
+Community Roundtables – Clean Line hosts Community Roundtables throughout our project study area to gather information regarding local area constraints and development plans from county officials, economic development directors, regional planners, and representatives from environmental and conservation groups.
 At each Roundtable, Clean Line team members provide an overview of the project and our routing process.
 To date, 740 community leaders have participated in Roundtables.
 More information about Roundtables is available here.

 Community Introductions – The project team has met with county officials and community leaders in more than 100 counties in Kansas, Missouri, Illinois, and Indiana to introduce the project and answer questions.
 These introductory meetings were held in advance of the Community Roundtables and assisted the team in identifying local officials to invite to the Roundtables.
 Grain Belt Express representatives continue to meet with community members throughout the development process.